S

 Few people outside of greyhound owners get to know the combination of speed and size that the deerhound exhibits.
 This dog is fast, with a top speed of about 35 miles per hour.The deerhound has a heightened prey drive, so it should always be on its lead or in a well-contained space.
 Though it lives to please its owner, a smaller, quick-running critter may prove irresistible.

 The Scottish deerhound is an enormous dog breed!
 A male deerhound stands 30-32 inches at the shoulder, and a female stands at least 28 inches.
-A male weighs about 85-110 pounds, and a female weighs 75-95.
+A male weighs about 85-110 pounds, and a female weighs 75-95 pounds.

 The Scottish deerhound has some genetic health issues that can be handled through proper care and foresight.
 Make sure you go through a responsible breeder who will perform the necessary genetic tests to determine if your dog is susceptible to some of these genetic issues.
-A key component of your deerhound’s health is its level of exercise and its fulfillment and happiness.
+A key component of your deerhound’s health is its level of exercise, fulfillment, and happiness.
 The dog’s inclusion in the family’s daily life is a big part of that.
-To avoid injuries and other issues, only engage the dog in age-appropriate exercise when it is under 18 months.
+To avoid injuries and other issues, only engage the dog in age-appropriate exercise until it is 18 months old.
 A reputable breeder can be a lifelong resource for health and training knowledge and can instruct you on what exercises are appropriate for your dog.

 Below are some potential problems you may want to screen your Scottish deerhound for.
 Some of these conditions are well managed with early intervention.